KaneOnPluto/PyRamUtil/README.md

 The project is designed as a lightweight monitoring engine with both CLI and GUI frontends.

--- This project is just a prototype, and is being worked on! --
+-- This project is just a prototype, you can add your own features as required, it is finished for the most part, I will revisit it if there are some bugs. --

 ---